khiner/mesh2audio/README.md

 Supports fast DSP generation of physical audio models that sound decently realistic, as well as blazing fast 2D axisymmetric model generation, at the expense of some fidelity.

-The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer.
+The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer, or by using an audio input device (such as a microphone) to excite the vertices.

 This is the final project for Karl Hiner and Ben Wilfong for CSE-6730 Modeling & Simulation, Spring 2023.